pixellove4ever/Altium-Diff-Studio/ROADMAP.md

   - [ ] snapshots capture the intended canvas area
   - [ ] HTML/PDF reports are good enough for release review
 - [ ] **Release readiness**
-  - [ ] normal/advanced modes are coherent across all loaded source sets
+  - [x] normal/advanced modes are coherent across the V1 source sets tested so far
-  - [ ] keyboard and focus behavior are acceptable
+  - [x] keyboard and focus behavior are acceptable for the V1 workflow
   - [ ] installer smoke test passes on a clean Windows environment

 ## P3 - 3D Mechanical View